How Germany's new government could impact young Africans | DW | 02.11.2021

 "After their education [young Africans] can get an opportunity to go for exchange in voluntary programs which can help boost their CV and personal experiences."

-Cindy Adjei, a member of the Young Socialists in the SPD with Ghanaian roots, thinks Germany can also help to foster a broader partnership with the European Union (EU).
+Cindy Adjei, a member of the Young Socialists in the SPD, who has Ghanaian roots, thinks Germany can also help to foster a broader partnership with the European Union (EU).

 "The aim is to create a strong relationship between EU and Africa," she told DW.
 "As equal partners, African countries will have to set conditions and decide what they want to gain from the EU."